fabian57fabian/archero_bot_57/README.md

 Just launch it with python and start using it (for windows double-click on 'GameController.py.').
 Current version: not_working.

-## Compatibility
-This software works with following devices:
-- Samsung s8+

-More devices will be added and tested once coordinates will be normalized wrt screen res.

 ## How it works
 The package adb lets us use various android tools like:
 - tapping on a screen coordinate